 How to pull the plug on Facebook without losing your content

-Breaking up with Facebook is a wise move, considering the issues it has.
-Some of us have been with Facebook for years — which means we have several years’ worth of content tucked away on the site.
+Breaking up with Facebook is a wise move, considering its issues.
+Some of us have been with Facebook for years, meaning we have several years’ worth of content tucked away on the site.

-If you’ve been using Facebook as a digital photo album, you may not have copies of old photos and videos you posted on your page.
+If you’ve been using Facebook as a digital photo album, you may not have copies of old photos and videos posted on your page.
 Fortunately, you don’t need a backup copy to part ways with Facebook.
-You can use the Data Transfer Project tool to export images and videos and store them safely.
+You can use the Data Transfer Project tool to export and store images and videos safely.

 Shortly after the project was announced, Google rolled out a data portability tool to allow you to export images and videos from platforms like Facebook to Google Photos.
 The capabilities were limited to just Google Photos, though.